A Quick Guide to Employment Standards

 Standard hours of work are 40 hours a week and 8 hours a day.
 Employees are entitled to their regular wage rate for work during these hours.
 If employees work more than the standard hours in a week or in a day, this is overtime and must be paid at the overtime rate.

 Employers control schedules.
 They make or approve work schedules that suit their business needs and can change work schedules at any time.
 Sometimes employers involve employees in decisions about scheduling, but are not required to do so.

 Do employers need to provide transportation to or from work?

-If an employer's place of business and an employee's residence are located within the boundaries of the same city or town, the employer must provide the employee with adequate transportation between the residence and the workplace when the employee's shift begins or ends between 12 midnight and 6:00 a.m.
+If an employer's place of business and an employee's residence are located within the boundaries of the same city or town, the employer must provide the employee with adequate transportation between the residence and the workplace when the employee's shift begins or ends after 12 midnight and before 6:00 a.m.

 Who decides when overtime will be worked?